 RESTORATIVE JUSTICE CENTER

-The RJC is a Tier 1 intervention with Tier 2 and 3 components that becomes an integral part of the tiered support system.
-The Center is a space for students to “cool down,” think about their actions, and repair the harm they may have caused.
-Working in concert with the staff and administration, Student Advocates provide restorative systems to help their peers lose less instructional time and have an opportunity to reflect on their actions.
+The Restorative Justice Center is a Tier 1 intervention with Tier 2 and 3 components that becomes an integral part of the tiered support system.
+The Center is a space for students to “cool down,” reflect on their actions, and repair the harm they may have caused.
+Working in concert with the staff and administration, Student Advocates use a restorative approach to help their peers lose less instructional time.
+They also offer their peers an opportunity to work through self-reflection and repair harm.

 WHAT TO EXPECT

-Using our Implementation Guide, we partner with each school/district to select the critical components of a successful Restorative Justice Center (Student Advocates, adult Coordinators, a supportive Implementation Team, and an appropriate space to house the RJC).
+Using our Implementation Guide, we partner with each school/district to develop the critical components of a successful Restorative Justice Center (Student Advocates, adult Coordinators, a supportive Implementation Team, and an appropriate space to house the Restorative Justice Center).
 Once ready, educational partners go through the following process:

 Implementation Team Training (in-person/virtual | two 3-hour sessions)

-The Implementation Team, composed of stakeholders from all areas of the school community, delves into the “why, what, and how” of the RJC.
-This training helps create an inclusive discipline flow chart that highlights the services and supports of the RJC.
+The Implementation Team, composed of stakeholders from all areas of the school community, delves into the “why, what, and how” of the Restorative Justice Center.
+This training helps create an inclusive discipline flow chart that highlights the services and supports of the Restorative Justice Center.

 Staff Training (in-person/virtual | 3 hours)

-The entire staff participates in a training designed to bring awareness to the interventions and intricacies of the RJC and how to access support.
+The entire staff participates in a training designed to bring awareness to the interventions and intricacies of the Restorative Justice Center and how to access support.

-Focused on improvement and systems, these sessions are designed to help Coordinators and Advocates continue to grow the RJC.
+Focused on improvement and systems, these sessions are designed to help Coordinators and Advocates support the continuous growth of the Restorative Justice Center.

 KEY BENEFITS